ColuLocalNetwork/CLN-solidity/docs/tutorial/2_MarketMaker.md

 Another `view` function I want to try is `getCurrentPrice`, calling it I get an answer of 569672901914775677.
 This means that for 1 CLN we get 569672901914775677 / 1e18 = ~0.57 CC.
 It's a bit clumsy, but was implemented that way because Solidity's lack of support for real numbers.

-Just like we did in part 1, we need to approve `MarketMaker` to use CLN.
+Just like I did in part one of the tutorial, I need to approve `MarketMaker` to use my CLN.
 I call `approve` function of [ColuLocalNetwork](../reference/ColuLocalNetwork.md) contract, fill in the amount I wish to exchange and specify `MarketMaker` address as the spender.
+If you don't sure why we're doing this, please read "A Few Words About ERC20" section of the first part.

 Investigating [transaction's](https://ropsten.etherscan.io/tx/0x4d59b4e0dfe3e853e94e0515bda6a0cac921b5db54ad52b2edf950d7c1c574d4) arguments you can see that the first one is my `MarketMaker` address - `000000000000000000000000b3f9a85d00fcb75be507da5efc0b91ed221e9bb9` and the second is the amount in hex (0xde0b6b3a7640000 = 1e18).

 The function that exchanges CLN/CC is called, surprisingly, `change`.
 There's multiple implementations with different arguments, I choose one that takes 3 arguments: